Calls for US to sanction Israeli settlers after Palestinian activist killed

 Illegal settlements and Trump

-Hathaleen was a father of three who coordinated with several influential advocacy and lobbying groups in the US, and his death has renewed scrutiny on Trump’s policies towards illegal Israeli settlements in occupied territories like the West Bank.
+Hathaleen was a father of three who coordinated with several influential advocacy and lobbying groups in the US, and his death has renewed scrutiny of Trump’s policies towards illegal Israeli settlements in occupied territories like the West Bank.

-During his first term, Trump reversed longstanding policy recognising such settlements as illegal.
-Such settlements are widely considered to be in violation of international law, as a means of displacing Palestinians and seizing their lands.
+During his first term, Trump reversed a longstanding policy recognising such settlements as illegal.
+Such settlements are in violation of international law and widely seen as a means of displacing Palestinians and seizing their lands.

 But Israeli settlements have continued to spread rapidly in recent years and are seen as a major roadblock to future peace agreements with Palestinian leaders.

-Upon taking office earlier this year, Trump then revoked a raft of Biden-era executive orders, including the sanctions against Israeli settlers.
+Upon taking office earlier this year, Trump revoked many Biden-era executive orders, including the sanctions against Israeli settlers.
 The move reportedly came amid pressure from the Israeli government under Prime Minister Benjamin Netanyahu.

 During his term, Biden had been criticised for continuing to funnel aid to Israel amid its war in Gaza, but his administration showed a willingness to take a harder line when it came to settlements in the occupied West Bank.